How to Handle Itchy Skin During Pregnancy?

 Topical antioxidants, such as vitamin C, may safely promote the vitality of your skin by protecting it from harm and retaining collagen.

-Other topical antioxidants to use in your skin care products include:
+Other topical antioxidants to use in your skincare products include ingredients such as vitamin E, green tea and resveratrol.

 It is important to note that oral resveratrol supplements should not be used when pregnant.
 It's advisable to see your doctor before taking any supplements, particularly if you're pregnant or planning a pregnancy.